 All of that attention you are giving your children is a reward for the arguing and fighting.

-Encourage communication and understanding of feelings among siblings.
+Encourage communication and understanding of feelings.

 Help children to develop a sense of empathy and a respect for how their siblings feel.

 Let your children know that you believe they can be creative about finding solutions to problems with their brothers and sisters.

 Young children have a hard time sharing.
 They need to “possess” before they can share.